Charge transport through the multiple end zigzag edge states of armchair graphene nanoribbons and heterojunctions: Results and discussion

 \subsection{13-AGNR Segments under an Electric Field}

 To elucidate the end zigzag edge states of 13-AGNRs, we analyze the energy spectra of 13-AGNR segments under an electric field.
 Figures 2(c) and 2(d) illustrate the energy levels of 13-AGNR segments with $N_a = 64$ ($L_a = 6.67$ nm) and $N_a = 200$ ($L_a = 21.16$ nm) as functions of $V_y$.
 In the absence of an electric field, four energy levels exist between $E_C$ and $E_V$, representing the subband states as depicted in Fig. 2(c).
 These levels are denoted as $\Sigma_{C,S}$, $\Sigma_{C,L}$, $\Sigma_{V,S}$, and $\Sigma_{V,L}$.
 Here, $C$ and $V$ distinguish the energy levels above or below the Fermi energy, while $S$ and $L$ represent short and long decay characteristic lengths, respectively.
 These levels arise from the formation of bonding and antibonding states between the left and right TSs ($\Psi_{L,S(L)}$ and $\Psi_{R,S(L)}$), as noted in ref [\onlinecite{SanchoMP}].
 For $N_a = 64$, $\Sigma_{C(V),L} = \pm 7.13$ meV and $\Sigma_{C(V),S} = 0$.
 For $N_a = 200$, $\Sigma_{C(V),L} = \pm 7 \mu$eV and $\Sigma_{C(V),S} = 0$.
 When considering $N_a = 200$, $E_C$ and $E_V$ are $0.3668$ eV and $-0.3668$ eV, respectively, which closely correspond to the minimum conduction subband and the maximum valence subband of infinitely long 13-AGNRs shown in Fig. 2(a).
 Notably, in Fig. 2(c) and 2(d), we observe a blue Stark shift of TSs and a red Stark shift of the subband states.
 Consequently, the energy levels of end zigzag edge states cross the subband states.
 With increasing $N_a$, the applied bias inducing such a crossing is shifted toward lower bias, as observed in Fig. 2(d).
+Note that the Stark shift of energy levels for graphene nanoribbon (GNR) segments (or graphene quantum dots) responds sensitively to the applied electric fields, with directionality playing a crucial role [\onlinecite{ChenRB},\onlinecite{PedersenTG}].
+Particularly, when transverse electric fields ($F_x$) are introduced to armchair graphene nanoribbons (AGNRs), we observe an intriguing semiconductor-to-semimetal transition in the electronic structures [\onlinecite{ZhaoF},\onlinecite{Pizzochero}].